Analogue gravity with Bose-Einstein condensates: Superradiance

 \subsubsection{Detecting dynamical instabilities with the numerical diagonalization of the Bogoliubov problem}

 Let us present in detail a concrete example of the occurrence of a dynamical instability.
 To do that, we will analyze numerically the superradiant instabilities of the shear layer we just discussed.
 A more complete discussion of the physics of this instability can be found in \cite{giacomelli2021understanding,giacomelli2021superradiant}.
 This serves also as an example of how to numerically find the eigenmodes of the Bogoliubov problem and study their stability, that can be useful also in more complicated setups.
+Writing the code that diagonalizes the Bogoliubov problem is the content of Problem \ref{prob:BogoShearLayer}, whose solution is attached to these lecture notes as a Jupyter notebook written in Julia \cite{Julia-2017}.

 We want to obtain the spectrum of linear excitations on top of the stationary state given by the shear layer.
 As we discussed in section \ref{sec:shear-layer-BEC}, this can be obtained by introducing a synthetic gauge field.
 We consider the GPE equation \eqref{eq:gpe-gaugefield} with $\bs{A}(x,y)=A_x\theta(y)\hat{\bs{x}}$.
 To have stationary states with a constant density, we also introduce an external potential $V_\mathrm{ext}(x,y)=-\theta(y)A_x^2/(2m)$.
 In particular, the constant-density real wavefunction $\Psi_0(x,y,t)=\ee^{-i\mu t}\sqrt{n_0}$ is a stationary solution, corresponding to the shear layer in which the lower part of the system is not moving, while the upper part has a velocity $\tv_x=-A_x/m$ fixed by the synthetic gauge field.